Legal

 The above shows that the abolition of the quasi-immunity of the auxiliary person increases the liability risk of many actors in the business world (and beyond).
 After all, most of us qualify as 'auxiliary person' in one way or another relationship, be it in a director's mandate, as consultant, employee, subcontractor,...

 Good contractual provisions, in combination with comprehensive insurance, can protect you against this to a large extent.
-It is therefore important to prepare yourself for this new reality as soon as possible by reviewing your commercial toolbox (customer contracts, consultancy agreement, general terms and conditions, etc.) and your insurance policies and adapting them where necessary.
+It is therefore important to adapt yourself for this new reality as soon as possible by reviewing your commercial toolbox (customer contracts, consultancy agreement, general terms and conditions, etc.) and your insurance policies and amend them where necessary.

 [1] Article 6.3, § 2